-The Fitzroy River turtle SMP will be implemented in association with the Project Environmental management plan (EMP) (Chapter 23 EMP).
-The proposed management plans have been designed to specifically target the Fitzroy River turtle but the management actions proposed will provide a broad scale benefit to aquatic species and habitats.
+The Fitzroy River turtle and white-throated snapping turtle SMP will be implemented in association with the Project EMP.
+The proposed management plans have been designed to specifically target the Fitzroy River turtle and white-throated snapping turtle, but the management actions proposed will provide a broad scale benefit to aquatic species and habitats.